 - The student may submit a portfolio (e.g. art, photography, etc.).

-- Credits are assessed and approved by the Discipline Coordinator, approved by the Division Chair, reviewed by the Director of Assessment and Placement, and approved by the Vice President for Academic Affairs.
+- Credits are assessed and approved by the Discipline Coordinator, approved by the Division Chair, reviewed by the Director of Assessment and Placement, and approved by the Provost and Executive Vice President.

 Armed Forces Service Credit